Pixelguin/P4G-CEP-docs/docs/troubleshooting.md

 ### Cutscenes are playing slowly/being skipped entirely.
 There are a few possible fixes for this issue.

-#### Disable Additional Reloaded-II Programs
+#### Disable Additional Reloaded II Programs
-This issue most commonly occurs when Reloaded-II runs out of memory (this is unrelated to how much RAM your system has).
+This issue most commonly occurs when Reloaded II runs out of memory (this is unrelated to how much RAM your system has).
-* Disable any additional programs you have added to your Reloaded-II folder, such as *EXP Share*.
+* Disable any additional programs you have added to your Reloaded II folder, such as *EXP Share*.

 #### Use Low Cutscene Quality
 * Launch P4G.